ropensci-archive/roweb2/content/blog/2018-03-13-ode-to-testing.md

 A wise man ([@njtierney](https://github.com/njtierney)) recently said to me that statisticians can learn a lot from the development community, and he was not wrong.

 In the past, if I came back to code after a couple of months I'd be plagued by anxiety when using a function.
-Is this the latest itertion?
+Is this the latest iteration?
 In which script file did I leave the latest iteration lying around?
 Does every other script file call the latest version?

 Writing functions with documentation and tests *at the same time* felt like this.